parinp/CarND-Traffic-Sign-Classifier-Project/README.md

 INFO:tensorflow:Restoring parameters from ./lenet
 Test Set Accuracy = 1.000
 ```
 The model was able to correctly identify the classes of all new images!
 This is amazing however, this is only for 5 images, it would be more reassuring if it was tested on 100 new images found randomly on the website or my own.
+Additionally, these images are quite clear, there will definitely be misclassified images if there were lighting problems or a sign that is damaged or not clear (see [Discussion](#discussion) for more detail.

 On top of that, the top 5 softmax probabilities for each image is shown below to give an idea of how the model performed.